(Also Called 'Facts About Bladder Cancer')

 - Environmental exposures: people who work with certain chemicals are at higher risk.
 Aromatic amines, used in dyes, are such chemicals.
 Extensive exposure to rubber, leather, some textiles, paint, and hairdressing supplies, typically related to occupational exposure, also appears to increase the risk.

-- People who have frequent infections of the bladder, bladder stones, or other diseases of the urinary tract are at higher risk of squamous cell carcinoma.
-Patients with catheters in the bladder also appear to be at increased risk.
+- People who have frequent infections of the bladder, bladder stones, or other diseases of the urinary tract, or who have chronic need for a catheter in the bladder, may be at higher risk of squamous cell carcinoma.

 - Patients with a previous bladder cancer are at increased risk to form new bladder tumors.